 a) Member Dues

-b) Conference Fees (includes conference workshops)
+b) Conference Fees (includes workshops and sponsor fees)

 c) Training Programs

-e) Other Income, including grants, contracts, products sales.
+e) Other Income, including grants, contracts, products sales

 Section 2.
 Expenditure Categories